CityBaseInc/airbrake_client/README.md

 v3"](https://docs.airbrake.io/docs/devops-tools/api/#create-notice-v3) section
 in the Airbrake API docs to understand some of these options better.

-### Setting the environment
+### Setting the environment in the context

-The value for `notice.context.environment` when [creating a notice](https://docs.airbrake.io/docs/devops-tools/api/#create-notice-v3) can be set with the `:environment` config.
+The value for `notice.context.environment` when [creating a notice](https://docs.airbrake.io/docs/devops-tools/api/#create-notice-v3) can be set with the `:context_environment` config.

-Often it is easiest to configure `:environment` with some environment variable.
+Often it is easiest to configure `:context_environment` with some environment variable.
 However,  to get production notifications, the `environment` must be set to `"production"` (case independent).
 Maybe your environment variable returns the value `"prod"`.
 Set `:production_aliases` to a list of strings that should be converted into `"production"`.
 The `config` example above will turn `"prod"` into `"production"`.

 ### Logger metadata in the `session`